 Scottish Greens spent £40,165 on 244 ads, while the Scottish Liberal Democrats paid £42,262 for 474 posts.

 Alba Party, led by former First Minister and SNP leader Alex Salmond, spent £25,218 on 28 promotions and secured no seats.

 In the last parliament the parties had claimed during a debate on scrapping business rates for the newspapers that they were supporting the Scottish media.
-Despite also claiming to support the Scottish business community they did not spend any of their election budget on the Daily Business website, confirming that the Scottish government in particular was directing its promotions primarily through US-based social media companies.
+However, this did not help Daily Business which received no rebates, nor any direct advertising spend.